aclark4life/mr_migrator_demo/README.txt

 Explanation
 -----------

-It relies on:
+In order to work, it relies on:

 - https://svn.plone.org/svn/collective/collective.transmogrifier/branches/aclark-mr-migrator-compat
 - https://svn.plone.org/svn/collective/transmogrify.filesystem/branches/aclark-mr-migrator-compat
 - git@github.com:aclark4life/transmogrify.ploneremote.git

-to work.
 These are, respectively:

 - A branch of c.transmogrifier with a setuptools entry point plugin system added, and the CMFCore dependencies removed (gracefully, I hope).